0xaryam/user-management-system/README.md

 ## Database

-The project uses a MySQL database named `user_management`.
+The project uses a MySQL database named `user_management`

 The `users` table contains: